awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 Create an IAM user that the on\-premises instance will use to authenticate and interact with AWS CodeDeploy\.

 **Important**
 You must create a separate IAM user for each participating on\-premises instance\.
-If you try to reuse an individual IAM user for multiple on\-premises instances, you might not be able to successfully resister or tag those on\-premises instances with AWS CodeDeploy\.
+If you try to reuse an individual IAM user for multiple on\-premises instances, you might not be able to successfully register or tag those on\-premises instances with AWS CodeDeploy\.
 Deployments to those on\-premises instances might be stuck in a perpetual pending state or fail altogether\.

 We recommed that you assign the IAM user a name that identifies its purpose, such as CodeDeployUser\-OnPrem\.